KeckObservatory/RemoteObserving/README.md

         nosound: True
         ```
     to avoid starting sounds.
 This is important for sites which are using multiple computers for each set of VNC sessions.
 Choose one to handle sounds, and set the `nosound: True,` option for the other.

+- **Configure Default Sessions:** Keck instruments typically use 4 VNC sessions for instrument control named "control0", "control1", "control2", and "telstatus".
+On a normal invocation of the software (via the `start_keck_viewers` command) it will open the four sessions specified here.
+For stations which split the duties among 2 computers, one could set this line to control which computer opens which sessions.

 # Test your connection to Keck